-Hopefully this post can get you headed in the right direction.
-It can take a lot of research followed by trial and error to disable TLS 1.0 on your own and, like I warned above, this solution might cause extra problems you and your business can’t live with.
+Hopefully, this post can get you headed in the right direction.
+It can take a lot of research followed by trial and error to disable TLS 1.0 on your own and as I warned above, this solution might cause extra problems you and your business can’t live with.

 If you’re still running into problems it might be time to reach out for some assistance.

 Many hosting providers offer their own PCI Compliance scans and reports and many are willing to make changes to your setup to help you pass a third-party scan like the one from Trustwave.
 These arrangements typically come with additional fees so contact your hosting company’s support technicians for details.

 For any questions, or help in which direction to look for answers, please feel free to contact us.